jbla484/Sotware-Development-Capstone-C868/README.md

 #### D.   Acknowledge sources, using in-text citations and references, for content that is quoted, paraphrased, or summarized.

 #### E.   Demonstrate professional communication in the content and presentation of your submission.

+## Evaluator Comments:

+"You clearly summarize a proposal to implement the WeSchedule application following the Agile methodology with clear details of the gaps the application addresses to provide a system to eliminate errors and missed notifications due to bugs in the system for the organization."
+"The existing gaps the solution addresses to eliminate errors and missed notifications due to bugs in the system is provided to support the development of the new solution."